Kalidas Kolambkar

 Kalidas Nilkanth Kolambkar is an Indian politician from Maharashtra.
 He is an eight-term Member of the Maharashtra Legislative Assembly.

-Kolambkar was elected from Naigaon (Former Vidhan Sabha constituency) as Shiv Sena candidate in 2004.
-He then joined Congress and was elected from the Wadala (Vidhan Sabha constituency) of Mumbai, Maharashtra to the assembly in 2009 and 2014.
-Later he joined Bharatiya Janata Party, and was elected again to the assembly in 2019 from Wadala.
-He is also elected as Protem Speaker of 14th Maharashtra Assembly & 15th Maharashtra Assembly.
-Currently he is one of the most senior MLA in Maharashtra.
+Kolambkar was elected from Naigaon (Former Vidhan Sabha constituency) as a Shiv Sena candidate in 2004.
+He then joined the Indian National Congress and was elected from Wadala (Vidhan Sabha constituency), Mumbai, Maharashtra to the Legislative Assembly in 2009 and 2014.
+Later he joined the Bharatiya Janata Party and was elected to the Legislative Assembly in 2019 from Wadala.
+He was also elected as Pro tem Speaker of 14th Maharashtra Assembly & 15th Maharashtra Assembly.
+Currently he is one of the most senior MLAs in Maharashtra.